patak-dev/patak.dev/vue/mark-raw-optimization.md

 commit()
 ```

-`useManualRefHistory` can be used together with `useLocalStorage` in the same way that is described in [History and Persistence](./history-and-persistence]. `useRefHistory` is now [coded](https://github.com/antfu/vueuse/blob/master/packages/core/useRefHistory/index.ts) in terms of `useManualRefHistory`, together with VueUse's `ignorableWath` and `pausableFilter` utilities.
+`useManualRefHistory` can be used together with `useLocalStorage` in the same way that is described in [History and Persistence](./history-and-persistence]. `useRefHistory` is now [coded](https://github.com/vueuse/vueuse/blob/main/packages/core/useRefHistory/index.ts) in terms of `useManualRefHistory`, together with VueUse's `ignorableWatch` and `pausableFilter` utilities.
 The logic only deals with auto-tracking at this point.

 This is a new composable, instead of a `manual` option in `useRefHistory` so users do not have to pay for features they do not use.
-The manual version is [half the size](https://vueuse.js.org/?path=/story/docs--export-size) of the auto-tracked composable.
+The manual version is [half the size](https://vueuse.org/core/useManualRefHistory/) of the auto-tracked composable.

 ## Raw History